-Page 272
+Page 427

-Version 5.76 Rules

-Approved by ARCI Board of Directors December 9 April 9, 2013 2014
+Version 5.76 Rules Approved by ARCI Board of Directors December 9 April 9, 2013 2014

-If the trainer has not had more than one violation within the previous two years s, the Stewards/Judges are encouraged to issue a warning in lieu of a fine provided the reported level is bel ow 3.0 mcg/ml, absent of aggravating factors.
+If the trainer has not had more th an one violation within the previous two years, the e Stewards/Judges are o encouraged to issue a warning in lieu of a fine provided the reported level is below?
+3.0 mcg/ml, absent of a aggravating factors.